aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **Practice 2:** sliding mats, catcher's gear, and bases in place.

+**Practice 3:** sliding mats, catcher's gear, and bases in place.

-**Practice 3:** full bases, catcher's gear, and a bat.
+**Practice 4:** full bases, catcher's gear, and a bat.

 **Coaches:** three is the right number.
-Two is workable but tight, and the [Pitcher and Catcher Fundamentals](#pitcher-and-catcher-fundamentals) block needs a third adult to keep the rest of the team busy while two stations run.
+Two is workable but tight.
+The [Pitcher and Catcher Station](#pitcher-and-catcher-station) in Practice 2 runs with two coaches and two groups.
+The [Pitcher and Catcher Fundamentals](#pitcher-and-catcher-fundamentals) block in Practice 3 needs a third adult to keep the rest of the team busy while two stations run.

 ## Practice 1: Sliding, Stealing, and Signs